Passer au contenu

 Doctorat en études anglaises

-Titre de la thèse : The Prodigal-Bastard Complex in Twentieth-Century American Drama
+Titre de la thèse : Pyramids of the American Family: The Disintegration of the Household in Postwar American Literature

 Contact : florian.pichon@umontreal.ca